How to Make Peanut Chikki (Peanut Jaggery Bars) at Home

 - 2 cups peanuts

-- 2 cups + 2 tbsp powdered jaggery
+- 2 cups + 2 tablespoons powdered jaggery

 - Grease a rectangle or square tray with ghee.
-In this, you can make perfect square-shaped chikkis.
-I used a round pan, as I didn't have a square one.
+With this, you can make perfect square-shaped chikkis.
+(I used a round pan, as I didn't have a square one.)

 - Heat a deep-bottomed pan.
 Add peanuts.
-Saute on a low fire, stirring continuously until peanuts become crispy.
-This may take about 5-6 minutes on low fire.
+Saute on a low fire, stirring continuously, until peanuts become crispy.
+This may take about 5 to 6 minutes.
 Transfer them to a plate.
 Set aside to cool.

-- Once completely cold, rub the peanuts between your palms to remove the skin.
+- Once the peanuts are completely cool, rub them between your palms to remove the skin.
 Do this little by little.
 Break each peanut in half, and remove the small part inside the halves.
 Discard these, as they are bitter.
 Don't worry if a few are left.
 They won't spoil the taste.

 - Heat the same deep-bottomed pan.
 Add jaggery powder and 2 tablespoons of water.
 Stir and boil the mix on low fire until the mixture froths.
-Continue boiling until you get two string consistency of this jaggery syrup.
+Continue boiling until this jaggery syrup reaches two-string consistency.
 To test this, either you can drop a little syrup and see whether it falls like two strings at the end, or you can drop some syrup into the water and see whether you can gather it and form a ball.
 This is the right consistency for making the bars.

 - Now, add peanuts.
-Mix it with the syrup.
+Mix them with the syrup.
 Boil the mix for 1 minute.
 Turn off the stove.
-Pour it into the greased tray.
-Let the thickness of the slab be about 1/3 inch.
-Gently tap the sides to ensure even spreading of the mix.
-Set the tray aside for setting.
+Pour the mix into the greased tray.
+The thickness of the slab should be about 1/3 inch.
+Gently tap the sides to ensure that the mix spreads evenly.
+Put the tray aside and let it set.

 - After 5 minutes, when the mix is still hot, draw out the squares with the help of a greased knife tip.
 Don't insert the knife too deep into the bar.

-- After another 5-8 minutes, insert the knife tip exactly on the earlier lines, deep inside, and cut the pieces.
+- After another 5 to 8 minutes, insert the knife tip exactly on the earlier lines, deep inside, and cut the pieces.
 Take them out one by one once you can move them from the base.

 - These bars become super crunchy once they are completely cold.
 So, now your scrumptious peanut chikki is ready to serve.
 Munch them whenever you desire.
-Gain good health and pleasure eating these yummy bars.
+Enjoy eating these yummy bars.